Contact Me

 "I've Got All the Troubles I Can Handle" is a country song recorded by Ernest Tubb.
 It's a classic example of Tubb's honky-tonk style and his ability to convey emotions through his music.

 The song was released as a single by Ernest Tubb in 1966.
 The song was written by Leon Ashley and Margie Singleton.
-While it may not be as well-known as some of Tubb's other hits, it still garnered attention and charted on the country music charts.

 Like many of Tubb's songs, "I've Got All the Troubles I Can Handle" features a traditional country honky-tonk arrangement.
 The straightforward lyrics and Tubb's sincere delivery are hallmarks of his emotive singing style.